 I’m not sure if I can afford college anymore.

 A lot of people are finding that their financial situation has changed over the past month.
 If this is the case for you and you’re looking for guidance, don’t hesitate to contact the financial aid offices of the schools you’re considering.
-For example, Illinois students who have already completed the FAFSA may be able to provide updated financial information to our Office of Financial Aid.
+For example, UIUC students who have already completed the FAFSA may be able to provide updated financial information to our Office of Financial Aid.
 You might also consider checking out our guide to paying for college.
 You might learn about some options you didn’t know you had.

 If you still find that four years at college isn’t financially possible right now, think about attending community college for your first two years.
 Some colleges (including UIUC) have programs that ensure admission into their school after attending a community college first.